bjango/Bjango-Templates/Help/Help.md

 To export using the templates below, turn off the `Labels`, `Icon Masks`, `Icon Areas`, and `Background` layers and groups.
 Then switch to the `Export Persona` and click the `Export Selected` button in the `Slices` panel.
 From there, choose a destination and click `Export`.

-- `App Icon - Apple iOS.afdesign`- `App Icon - Apple macOS.afdesign`- `App Icon - Apple watchOS.afdesign`- `App Icon - Google Android.afdesign`- `App Icon - Microsoft Windows Tiles.afdesign`- `App Icon - Microsoft Windows.afdesign`- `Favicon - Web.afdesign`
+- `App Icon - Apple iMessage.afdesign`- `App Icon - Apple iOS.afdesign`- `App Icon - Apple macOS.afdesign`- `App Icon - Apple watchOS.afdesign`- `App Icon - Google Android.afdesign`- `App Icon - Microsoft Windows Tiles.afdesign`- `App Icon - Microsoft Windows.afdesign`- `Favicon - Web.afdesign`

 To export using the tvOS template, choose `File` → `Export ` to save the larger icon as a PNG.
 To save each layer of a parallax icon, turn off all the layers except the one you’d like to export (`Layer 1` etc), then choose `File` → `Export`.
 Repeat the process for all the layers you’re using in your icon.
 I don’t think there’s a better way to automate the process while still keeping the artwork stacked (which makes the initial design process and alignment easier).